 - Add carrots and celery to boiling broth and cook 2-3 minutes until just beginning to soften.
 Add cauliflower, onion and red pepper next.
 Boil another couple minutes.
 Finally, add snow peas and bok choy.
 Stir and remove from heat immediately.
 Cover pot with a lid.

-- Place cooked rice, pot of broth with veggies, Creamy Sesame Goma Dare Sauce, and a small dish of scallions on the table.
+- Place cooked rice, the pot of broth with veggies, Vegan Sesame Dressing, and a small dish of scallions on the table.

 - Use a slotted spoon to serve the veggies on top of rice and a ladle to spoon extra broth into side bowls.